Malatyaspor

 Malatya Spor Kulübü is a Turkish sports club based in Malatya, mainly concentrated on football.

+History

-Previously their colors were yellow and black (prior to 1984).
-They played in First League for 11 seasons.
-They are the first team located in Eastern Anatolia which qualified for a European cup, 2003–04 UEFA Cup.
-They relegated to amateur level after matches played on 31 March 2011.
-They finally relegated to Malatya First Amateur League after five successive relegation due to financial difficulties.
+Prior to 1984 the club colors were yellow and black.
+They played for 11 seasons on the top-level of Turkish football.
+Their best result was finishing 1st League (Now Super Lig) as 3rd in 1987–88 season.
+The club was the first team from the Eastern Anatolia region to qualify for a European cup, 2003–04 UEFA Cup.
+They relegated to amateur level after the matches of 31 March 2011.
+At the end of the 2011–2012 season the club finally relegated to Malatya First Amateur League after five successive relegations due to financial mismanagement.

+Malatyaspor managed three times to qualify for the semi-finals of the Turkish Cup: 1987, 1989 and 2003.